Need more powerful tools?

-Because you can use any drawing app that can edit a PDF, choosing a full-fledged graphic design program will give you more capabilities than Notes.
-One program we like and use is Graphic by Autodesk.
+Of course you can use any drawing app that can import and edit a PDF.
+Choosing a full-fledged graphic design program will give you more capabilities than Notes.
+One app we like and use is Graphic for iPad.
 It has an amazing amount of power for not much money and also works with an Apple Pencil.
 It has features like 'snapping to grid lines' that makes adding shapes easier.
-Also with Graphic, you can add lines, notes or even modify the shapes originally created in our app, for example, and change the line color or width.
+Also, Graphic for iPad can add lines, notes or even modify the shapes originally created in our app, for example, and even change line color or width.

 PS.
 We have no association with Graphic other than we use it.

-The other thing to point out is a “Smart Guides” feature the program has that will help you snap to the grid lines on the paper rather than Graphic’s internal grid points - which probably will not match up.
-This will make it easier to draw on your own lines - particularly with an Apple pencil.
+Another helpful feature is “Smart Guides” that will snap to the grid lines on the paper rather than Graphic’s internal grid points - which probably will not match up.
+This should make it easier to draw on your own lines - particularly with an Apple pencil.